frame-lang/frame-docs/getting_started/actions_block.rst

 ==================

 To enable our `#HelloWorldSystem` to actually print "Hello World!" we need to be able to call a function to do that.
-Actions are the private methods of systems.
+Actions are the private methods of systems and a good place to do that.

 Let's see how to create one.

 Declaring Actions
 -----------------

-Actions are declared in the -actions- block and observe all of the method declaration syntax discussed in the :ref:`methods` section.
-For simplicity we will create an action for each message we need to write:
+Actions are declared in the `-actions-` block and observe all of the method declaration syntax discussed in the :ref:`methods` section.

+We will start by creating a utility action `actionWrite()` that will be reused by other actions to do the actual printing.
+This action will accept two parameters, **msg** and **separator**.
+The first parameter will be the string to write and the second will add any separator strings.

 .. code-block::
     :caption: Actions in Python